ppotturi/adp-documentation/docs/How-to-guides/Testing/how-to-create-contract-test.md

 ---
-title: How to create a contract/Integration test
+title: How to create a contract test
 summary: How to create and run api contract test for a service
 uri: https://defra.github.io/adp-documentation/How-to-guides/how-to-create-contract-test/
 authors: